influentcoder/gh-888.github.io/about.markdown

 **Projects and Deliverables**

-The main project I am working on is to implement authentication and authorization on SecDB databases (called TDMS).
+Led the implementation of authentication and authorization on SecDB databases, significantly enhancing data security and compliance, while maintaining system performance.

 Authentication and authorization are done on client applications of the database - which means that someone who understands the protocol to interact with the database can potentially bypass the controls.
 Or they could skip the control checks in client applications, voluntarily or not.

 Not completing this project would have a regulatory and reputational client impact.